pwn-college/pwn-college.github.io/modules/intro.md

 ## Further Reading

-- Phineas Phisher's [writeup](intro/phisher-hackback.txt) of the hacking team disclosure (discussed in the What is Computer Systems Security video).
+- Phineas Fisher's [writeup](intro/phisher-hackback.txt) of the hacking team disclosure (discussed in the What is Computer Systems Security video).
 Originally posted on pastebin by Phineas Phisher, but since removed.